PRIME-RE/prime-re.github.io/index.md

 [![gcw2023bh](images/gcw2023bh.png)](brainhack2023)
 (*PRIMatE Data & Resource Exchange)

-**IMPORTANT SURVEY** - *The [Society for Neuroscience](https://www.sfn.org/) is engaged in an effort to change the current institutional culture to be more supportive/protective of researchers working with animal models, particularly NHPs.
-NIH needs specific information and documentation of harassment to justify a need for change.
-SfN has created a survey to collect information from researchers regarding their experiences and the effects it has had on their professional and personal lives.
-[This anonymous survey](https://www.surveymonkey.com/r/DBV7F8Q) takes only 5-8 minutes to complete.*

 # PRIME-RE
 Welcome to the PRIMatE Resource Exchange (PRIME-RE), a community-driven resource exchange platform for non-human primate neuroimaging.
 Read more about this initiative in the [accompanying *NeuroImage* publication](https://doi.org/10.1016/j.neuroimage.2020.117519) and please consider citing the paper if this resource has been useful.